Looking for a few of the best companion plants to grow alongside your tomatoes this year?

-One of the best ways to help your tomato plants to grow better is to plant their favorite companion plants right along side of them.
-Not only can companion planting protect and power your tomato crop to bigger, more tastier yields, it can also help bring color, beauty and amazing scents to your garden space as well!
+One of the best ways to help your tomato plants perform better is to grow other plants near them that help them out – a practice known as companion planting.
+Not only can companion planting protect and power a tomato crop to bigger, more tastier yields, it can also help bring color, beauty and amazing scents to your garden space as well!

 So what exactly is companion planting?
-In a nutshell, it is the process of taking advantage of the beneficial relationships that can exist between different varieties of plants by planting them near one another.
+In a nutshell, it’s the process of taking advantage of the beneficial relationships that can exist between different varieties of plants by planting them near one another.

 For example, beans and peas are wonderful for growing with corn.
 Why?
 Because as beans and peas grow, they help to fix nitrogen availability in the soil.
 Nitrogen that is much needed by corn to reach its full potential.
-But at the same time, the corn provides a natural trellis for the peas or beans to climb on, flower and produce.
+But at the same time, corn can provide a natural trellis for the peas or beans to climb on, flower and produce.

 Of all the vegetable plants that can go into a garden, tomatoes are at the top of the list when it comes to benefiting from companion planting.